Matthew-Mosior/idris2-oracle/README.md

 Oracle transactions are controlled explicitly through the `Connection`.

-The library exposes the three standard transaction operations:
+The library exposes the two standard transaction operations:

 - `commit`
 - `rollback`